Criteria for Application

 There is a Board of Governors, consisting of 10 members at present, which makes the decisions on the awarding of bursaries.
 The amount of money Kirwan House has to distribute is limited and the Governors aim to award bursaries to those families who are most in need.
 The decision of the Board is final.

-- They are baptised within one of the Protestant faiths as accepted by the SEC and on the Irish Council of Churches website.
+They are baptised within one of the Protestant faiths as accepted on the Irish Council of Churches website.
 Baptists and Quakers also considered.